 - Combine the garlic powder, onion salt and celery salt; rub over brisket.
-Place in a large resealable plastic bag; sprinkle with Liquid Smoke if desired.
-Seal bag and turn to coat; refrigerate overnight.
+Place in a shallow bowl; sprinkle with liquid smoke if desired.
+Turn to coat; cover and refrigerate overnight.

 - For sauce, in a large saucepan, combine 2 cups water, ketchup, onion, 4 tablespoons Worcestershire sauce, brown sugar, vinegar, celery seed, pepper and salt.
 Bring to a boil.
 Reduce heat; cover and simmer for 15 minutes, stirring occasionally.
 Cool; cover and refrigerate.

 - Place the brisket in a Dutch oven; add remaining water and Worcestershire sauce to pan.
 Cover tightly.
 Bake at 325° for 1-1/2 hours; drain.

 - Baste with sauce.
 Bake, uncovered, until meat is tender, 1-2 hours longer.
 Let stand for 20 minutes; thinly slice across the grain.